CharlieJT/Recipes/README.md

 11. After these step are done correctly, you can scroll to the very top of the page in Heroku & click "Open App".
 You will now be able to view the project in Heroku.

+## Credits

+### Contents

+- All Content has been thought of and written by the Developer.